-The incorporation of real time control (RTC) and monitoring instrumentation will provide an increased understanding of operation and better control on a real time basis, and the optimization of flows in the system and to the treatment plants.
+The incorporation of real time control (RTC) and monitoring instrumentation will provide an increased understanding of operation and better control on a real time basis, as well as optimization of flows in the sewer system to the treatment plants.
 This will also provide opportunities to enhance the public notification system.
 A feasibility study of the requirements for RTC incorporation is anticipated to take place in the coming years as per the CSO Master Plan's schedule.